Kinovea/kinovea-docs/source/measurement/kinematics.rst

     * In a dedicated kinematics diagram.
 * To export the data, use the export options in the kinematics diagrams.

-To display the measurement as a label attached to the object, right click the object and choose an option under the Display measure menu.
+To display the measurement as a label attached to the object, right click the object and choose an option under the :menuselection:`Display measure` menu.
 Each measurable object has specific options based on the quantities it can measure.

 .. note:: The data displayed directly on objects use raw coordinates whereas the kinematics diagram uses the (optional) filtering mechanism.